partlyhuman/rgb-switcher/README.md

 ### Others

+In general, if you have RGB modded your system, well designed mods will already use the correct voltages, AC coupling, and impedances, and I found that my RGB-modded PC Engine (doujindance) and NESRGB needed no further modification.

-In fact it probably never hurts to add 220μF coupling capacitors on all inputs.
+**Note** In fact it probably never hurts to add 220μF coupling capacitors on all inputs.
 This could be incorporated into future revisions of the daughterboard.

-In general, if you have RGB modded your system, well designed mods will already use the correct voltages, AC coupling, and impedances, and I found that my RGB-modded PC Engine (doujindance) and NESRGB needed no further modification.

 ## Build considerations